-Monthly, the median rent in Baker City is $710 and the median value for a house for Baker City is around $121,759.
+Senior living community price is influenced by the destination where it is located.
+Per month, the median price of rent in Baker City is $710 per month and the median price of a house in Baker City is about $121,759.
 The rent burden for Baker City is about 16.3% of the average monthly income.

-Overall, Oregon ranks 27th in quality of life and 17th in healthcare compared to other US states.
-Out of a national average of 100, Oregon has a cost of living index rating of 131, a grocery index rating of 110, and a housing index rating of 182.
-Based on natural beauty, Oregon ranks 30th in the nation.
+The quality of life enjoyed by the average Oregon citizen is ranked 27th nation-wide.
+Additionally, Oregon is ranked 17th by healthcare standards.
+In terms of resources, Oregon has a cost of living index of 131.2, a grocery index rating of 110.3, and a housing index rating of 181.8.
+These index ratings are based on a system where 100 is considered the national average and anything above 100 is considered more expensive than said average.
 There are 64 general hospitals and 163 health centers that provide care for 4,235,303 Oregon residents.
-The three highest ranked hospitals in Oregon are Asante Three Rivers Medical Center, OHSU Hospital And Clinics, and Asante Rogue Regional Medical Center.
+The top three hospitals in the state are considered to be Asante Three Rivers Medical Center, OHSU Hospital And Clinics, and Asante Rogue Regional Medical Center.
+Residents of Oregon enjoy its natural beauty which ranks 30th in the United States.

-In the most recent presidential election, 39% of Oregon residents voted Republican and 50% voted Democrat.
-In terms of religion, 29% of Oregon residents attend religious services among the 4,026 different congregations that are available in the state.
+In Oregon, 29% of the population attend some form of religious service and there are 4,026 different congregations.
 The top three non-Christian denominations in the state are Jewish-2%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-29%, Mainline Protestant-13%, and Historically Black Protestant-1%.
 In Oregon there are 120 masonic lodges.
-In terms of diversity, Oregon ranks 28th in the nation and is considered LGBTQ friendly.
 The median age in the state is 39, and 31% of the population is over the age of 55.
+In the most recent presidential election, 39% of Oregon residents voted Republican and 50% voted Democrat.
+The state of Oregon ranks 28th in the country for diversity, and the state is considered LGBTQ friendly.

-During the summer, the average temperature in Oregon is around 65F.
-The average high summer temperature is around 94F in the month of July.
+The average amount of precipitation peaks during the month of December at around 16.10 inches.
+On average, the state receives 3.06 inches of precipitation a month.
+The average humidity across the state is 69%.
+The highest monthly average humidity rating is 88% in the month of December.
+The average temperature in the summer rises to around 65F.
+Over the summer months the average high temperature peaks at around 94F during the month of July.
 In the summer, the average low temperature drops to around 35F during the month of June.
 During the winter, the average temperature in Oregon drops to around 37F.
-During the winter, the average high temperature peaks at around 57F during the month of February.
+The average high winter temperature is around 57F in the month of February.
 In the winter months, the average low temperature falls to around 11F during the month of December.
-The average humidity across the state is 69%.
-Humidity levels tend to reach their peak in the month of December at around 88%.
 The average air quality index rating in Oregon is 35.4 AQI.
 The highest seasonal air quality index rating occurs in the month of August with a rating of 75.0 AQI.
-The most precipitation occurs in December with an average of 16.10 inches of precipitation a month.
-On average, the state receives 3.06 inches of precipitation a month.
-While residents of Oregon mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Oregon can include earthquakes (moderate), earthquakes (high), floods, and tornadoes.
+While residents of Oregon mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Oregon can include earthquakes (moderate), earthquakes (high), floods, and tornadoes.

 The state of Oregon has a diverse array of plant and animal life.
-Local plant life can consist of pretty face, redwood pea, ponderosa pine, and pinto violet.
-While venturing throughout the state, you might see animals such as the great white shark, the brown catshark, the Jerusalem cricket, or the common garter snake.
-The state animal of Oregon is the the beaver.
+Local plant life can consist of Rayless Ragwort, Pink Spineflower, Redwood Pea, and Playa Phacelia.
+While venturing throughout the state, you might see animals such as the Gray-tailed Vole, the Brown Catshark, the Oregon Giant Earthworm , or the Franklin’s Bumble Bee,.
+The state animal of Oregon is the The Beaver.